pgarciarena/pgarciarena/README.md

 ### Hi, I'm Paulo 👋

-- I'm a FrontEnd Developer (HTML, CSS, JAVASCRIPT, GIT, PHP)
+- I'm a FrontEnd Developer (HTML, CSS, SASS, JAVASCRIPT, REACT, EXPRESS, NODE, GIT, MONGODB, GRAPHQL, ETC)
-- 🌱 I’m currently learning React, NODE, MongoDB, Next, GraphQL

 <!--
 **pgarciarena/pgarciarena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.